Natural Vasodilators

 Current available data strongly supports evidence that it possesses the properties to produce mild anti-hypertensive effects.

-Ginkgo Biloba is one of my favourite high blood pressure herbs.
+Ginkgo Biloba is one of my favorite high blood pressure herbs.
 Its the oldest known tree in the world, dating back to the Jurassic period.
 Dinosaurs probably had a nibble.

 What`s more, I know where one is and it`s only a few streets away.